rikusarlin/simpleweb/README.md

 Combined with JVM's built-in web server, it is easy to set up simple web servers for example for Rest service use.

 ## Conclusions, GraalVM status
-Native image creation has been much improved during the last few years.
-With the simple but non-trivial example we have (3 typical libraries were used), I was able to build and run native binary relatively easily.
-Running an "agent" to figure out dynamic dependencies can be built into Maven build with native-maven-plugin.
-This is encouraging.
+Native image creation was a mixed bad.
+It was easy at first, but got more difficult later on.
+At first, I was able to create native images without running  native-image-agent to do the required reflection of dynamic class instantations.
+On the other hand, with the simple but non-trivial example we have (3 typical libraries with their dependencies were used), running the agent was quite easy and produced results that allowed image creation to pass through.

+Setting up environment and pom.xml are not exactly easy, but not that difficult either.
+Native-image properties for building can be set up in many ways.
+In this example I ran native-image-agent with executable uberjar, which creates "combined" native-image properties.

-Furthermore, native-image has basic support for flight recording, meaning that you can build a native image that is able to produce Java Flight Recorder files to analyse with JDK Mission Control.
+On a more positive side, native-image now has basic support for flight recording, meaning that you can build a native image that is able to produce Java Flight Recorder files to analyse with JDK Mission Control.
 The files produced are not as complete as those produced by a proper JVM, but it is a start.
+For this you need to add the following argument to native-image:
 ```
         <buildArgs>
             <arg>--enable-monitoring</arg>